-EMS personnel shall possess good manual dexterity, with the ability to perform all tasks related to highest quality patient care.
-The ability to bend, stoop and crawl on uneven terrain and the ability to withstand varied environmental conditions such as extreme heat, cold and moisture is vital.
+EMS personnel shall possess good manual dexterity, with ability to perform all tasks related to highest quality patient care.
+Ability to bend, stoop and crawl on uneven terrain and ability to withstand varied environmental conditions such as extreme heat, cold and moisture is vital.
 The ability to work in low light, confined spaces and other dangerous environments is required.